rodolphe37/rum-open-sources/README.md

 cd my-app
 ```

-***If you have nvm installed:***

-> the chat application requires at least version 12 of Node.js, the nvmrc file is initialized with version 14.15.1.
-If you have version 12 or higher everything will work fine!
-> Otherwise rename the .nvmrc.example file to .nvmrc and then you can change your Node version by simply doing:
-> ```shell
-> nvm use
-> ```

 At this stage, you have two lines of code to do:

  * *I made several scripts in the package.json so that everything is automatic!*